code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

 The C scoping rules also allow definition of global variables.

-- Declaring a variable in a source file outside a function makesit _global_
+- Declaring a variable in a source file outside a function makes it _global_
   - It is recommended to add an initialization to the declaration when possible, which is safer and simple than requiring additional initialization functions